kommitters/chaincerts-smart-contracts/README.md

 ## Vault: Verifiable Credentials Storage
 The Vault smart contract is a secure repository for safeguarding Verifiable Credentials (VCs).

 Through the implementation of control access mechanisms, the smart contract authorizes issuers to deposit credentials through issuance contracts.
-VCs stored within the Vault utilize an encryption mechanism that prioritizes security and data privacy, ensuring only credential owners can view the information.
+VCs stored within the Vault utilize an encryption mechanism that prioritizes security and data privacy.

 [**Vault smart contract code**][vcs-storage-repo]